 - Capital conservation buffer: the capital conservation buffer of CET 1 capital amounts to 2.5% of the total risk exposure amount in accordance with Article 86 of the Banking Act. - Countercyclical capital buffer: the MNB's Financial Stability Board decided to raise the capital requirement for banks and will increase the countercyclical capital buffer rate to 0.5% from 0% from 1 July 2023 to tackle cyclical risks and strengthen the banks' resilience against shocks.
 However, on 22 June 2023, the MNB's Financial Stability Board decided to postpone the activation of the countercyclical capital buffer rate of 0.5% planned from 1 July 2023 by one year to 1 July 2024 due to the turnaround in the housing market and the significant correction in residential real estate overvaluation.
-On top of that the countercyclical buffer at Erste Bank Hungary Group level will vary from period to period depending on the composition of underlying risk relevant exposures. - Global systemically important institutions (G-SII) / Other systemically important institutions ("O-SII") buffer: Erste Bank Hungary Group is classified as an O-SII in Hungary and the buffer for Erste Bank Hungary Group increased to 0.25% from 1 January 2023 after its temporary suspension by the MNB's Financial Stability Board started at 1 July 2020.
+On 25 June 2024, due to the still high geopolitical and macroeconomic uncertainty, in line with the practice of European countries and the recommendation of international institutions, the MNB's Financial Stability Board has decided to increase the countercyclical capital buffer.
+The countercyclical capital buffer rate will be increased to 1.0% from 1 July 2025.
+On top of that the countercyclical buffer at Erste Bank Hungary Group level will vary from period to period depending on the composition of underlying risk relevant exposures.

+Global systemically important institutions (G-SII) / Other systemically important institutions ("O-SII") buffer: Erste Bank Hungary Group is classified as an O-SII in Hungary and the buffer for Erste Bank Hungary Group increased to 0.5% from 1 January 2024 after its temporary suspension by the MNB's Financial Stability Board started at 1 July 2020.
 Prior to the temporary suspension, the O-SII buffer was 0.5%.
 To ensure a proportionate and gradual regulatory treatment, the institutions (such as the Issuer) must gradually rebuild their capital buffer initially prescribed for 2020 in three years from 2022 onwards (0.125% in 2022, 0.25% in 2023 and 0.5% in 2024).
 The O-SII buffer is revised annually and may also be affected by the buffer set for Erste Group (as defined in section "2.2 BACKGROUND" below) in line with Article 91 of the Banking Act.

-In total, as of the date of this Registration Document the combined capital buffer amounts to 2.75% of the total risk exposure and shall be covered by CET 1 capital.
+In total, as of the date of this Registration Document the combined capital buffer amounts to 3.50% of the total risk exposure and shall be covered by CET 1 capital.